NFT Liquidity

 For marketplace operators, trade coordination represents a new source of transaction volume from inventory that is currently dead weight.
 Consider the dynamics: your platform has thousands of listed assets, most of which will never sell through the order book.
 Every expired listing is a missed fee.
 Every churned collector is lost lifetime value.

 The result is more completed trades from the same inventory, shorter time-to-trade for listed assets, and higher user engagement because collectors have a new way to get what they want.
-All of this translates directly to marketplace revenue: more fees on more transactions, from participants who were otherwise sitting idle.
+All of this translates directly to marketplace revenue: more fees on more transactions, from users who were otherwise sitting idle.

 Traditional NFT Marketplace vs. SWAPS-Enabled Marketplace